micahcantor/blog/content/blog/haskell-leetcode.md

 [^1]: It shouldn't be too surprising that `unfoldr` is useful here, given that `zipWith` and `sum`, which we used in the complementary function, are really just specialized versions of `foldr`.

 [^2]: I'm using the [LambdaCase](https://typeclasses.com/ghc/lambda-case) language extension here.

+[^3]: Another approach would be to build a histiogram of the character counts for each string, then compare these for equality.
+This would be more efficient if you have a fast dictionary implementation, but this strategy does not fit so easily into our final solution, so I'll skip it for now.